-Springboard is now in its fourth year as a capstone course for seniors.
+Springboard is a capstone course for members of Mercersburg’s senior class.
 Though each Springboard is quite different in terms of subject material, the goals of each Springboard are the same: to delve deeply into a topic, ask questions and generate knowledge, and create a polished presentation that will be evaluated by a panel of experts.
 Springboard engages students through field trips, talks with experts, and a wide range of activities and skill development.
 Based on the principles of Challenge Based Learning, the program encourages students to think critically and identify problems to solve, challenges to face, or projects to develop.
 Further, not only is this a great opportunity for students to connect with alumni, but it can also be an enriching experience for our volunteers.

-Athletics Director Rick Hendrickson and Science teacher Nikki Walker bring the possibilities of sports management to Mercersburg as students learn about this growing field.
-Students willbe engaged with local sports entities as well as Mercersburg’s ever-growing professional sports network.
+Director of Athletics Rick Hendrickson bring the possibilities of sports management to Mercersburg as students learn about this growing field.
+Students engage with local sports entities as well as Mercersburg’s ever-growing professional sports network.

-Team taught by Dr. Amy Kelley and Outdoor Education Director Pete Gunkelman, this course challenges students to see their world differently through the intersection of math and 3-D modeling.
-Students create objects using Maya, a CG industry software enabling exploration of special effects, animation, and 3-D printing.
+This course challenges students to see their world differently through the intersection of math and 3-D modeling.
+Students create objects using Maya, which is a CG industry software enabling exploration of special effects, animation, and 3-D printing.

-Theatre Director Laurie Mufson inspires students to explore modern theatre techniques and then create their own theatrical production.
-Students are involved with every step of the production process from writing the script and lighting to casting and directing.
+Director of Theatre Laurie Mufson inspires students to explore modern theatre techniques and then create their own theatrical production.
+Students are involved with every step of the production process, from writing the script and lighting to casting and directing.

-Dr. Marcus Jaiclin will challenge students to write programs or create mobile apps that solve problems right here on campus.
+Mathematics and robotics teacher Dr. Marcus Jaiclin challenges students to write programs or create mobile apps that solve problems right here on campus.
 Students will learn by doing as they master programming languages and identify real obstacles on campus and beyond.